MuneebRabaney/MuneebRabaney/README.md

     TypeScript, Node, MongoDB,
     Azure devOps.

-    In my free time I'v strarted looking into platform based game developemnt, building tools to help my craft and aid programmers where I can.My goto tec h
-    stack would be:   React with Typescrpt on the client Node, C#, Go or PHP om the server Increasing my knowledge using Linux, I use Arch BTW XD
+    In my free time I'v strarted looking into platform based game developemnt, building tools to help my  craft and aid programmers where I can.My goto tech stack would be: React with Typescrpt on the client Node, C#, Go or PHP om the server Increasing my knowledge using Linux, I use Arch BTW XD
   </pre>